Pandaqi/Pandaqi-Studio/pandaqi-studio/content/unstable-universe/_index.md

 2. <span style="color:#9e2d41;">Read the rules (one page).</span>
 3. <span style="color:purple;">Grab some pens, scissors and friends.</span>

 **Concerned about ink?** Only page 1, 3 and 4 of the rulebook are relevant for the base game.
-You can also generate "print friendly" boards.
+You can also generate "ink friendly" boards.

 **Tip for Teaching?** Explain the first page, immediately start playing!
 Simply place the node list on the table, so players can look up what something does whilst playing.